Searchbreed

 Feeding a Cocker Spaniel

-Small sporting breed. ~700-900 kcal/day.
+Small sporting breed.
+Calorie needs vary with size, age, neuter status, and activity.
 Ear health and food sensitivities are primary diet concerns.

 Key nutrients